FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

 ### Pomodoro

 Pomodoro is a time management technique that I got recommended by my teacher.
 This method breaks up your workday into 25 minute chunks separated by five minute breaks.
-These intervals are referred to as pomodoros.
+These intervals are referred to as Pomodoros.
 I gave Pomodoro a try and came to the conclusion that this method really stimulates me to do the most in the given 25 minutes, rather than losing concentration and overthinking a problem without giving it a fresh thought. <br>

 I recommend the following site that I have used for my Pomodoro:
 - https://pomofocus.io/